Charlie Robinson (actor)

-Charles P. Robinson (November 9, 1945 – July 11, 2021) was an American stage, film and television actor.
+Charlie Robinson (November 9, 1945 – July 11, 2021) was an American stage, film and television actor.
 He is best known for his role on the NBC sitcom Night Court as Macintosh "Mac" Robinson (Seasons 2–9), the clerk of the court and a Vietnam War veteran.

 Although his most frequent on-screen billing was Charlie Robinson, Night Court had credited him as Charles Robinson throughout his 1984–1992 stint as Mac.
 In two of his earliest film appearances, 1974's Sugar Hill and 1975's The Black Gestapo, he was credited as Charles P. Robinson.
-Some of his credits have been occasionally commingled with ones of older actor Charles Knox Robinson who, billed as Charles Robinson, was featured in numerous films and TV episodes between 1958 and 1971.
+Some of his credits have been occasionally commingled with those of older actor Charles Knox Robinson who, between 1958 and 1971, was featured in numerous films and television episodes under the stage name Charles Robinson.

+Early life

+Robinson was born in Houston, to Planey and Ora (Barnes) Robinson.
+He served in the Army and briefly attended the University of Houston before his departure to pursue an acting career.

 Early career

 In Robinson's early career, he was a singer: as a teenager with the group Archie Bell and the Drells and later with a group called Southern Clouds of Joy.